Stericycle: Environmental impact

-Environmental concerns

-Stericycle's medical waste incinerator located in North Salt Lake, Utah has been a topic of hot debate in the community.
-In September 2013, Erin Brockovich joined in with Utah residents in their call for Stericycle to discontinue their business in the area.
+In September 2013, Erin Brockovich joined in with Utah residents in their call for Stericycle to discontinue their business in North Salt Lake.
 Brockovich's visit was spurred by a violation notice from the Utah Division of Air Quality to Stericycle for excessive emissions above legal limits, and manipulating their reporting to show lower amounts of Mercury, Dioxins, and other potentially harmful chemicals emitted through burning medical waste.
 The violations in 2013 were followed by criminal investigations at the order of Utah Governor Gary Herbert.

-Investigations by California's Soil Water Air Protection Enterprise, or SWAPE, in connection with Ms. Brockovich, discovered Dioxin in homes near the incinerator at levels 16x higher than what is considered "safe".

-As of December 1, 2014, Stericycle and the Utah Division of Air Quality reached an agreement acknowledging no wrongdoing, though the settlement does require Stericycle to relocate approximately 40 miles to the west of the incinerator's current location in North Salt Lake.
-The settlement also calls for Stericycle to pay a $2.3 million fine, half of which is forgivable if the move happens within 3 years.
+Investigations by California's Soil Water Air Protection Enterprise, or SWAPE, in connection with Ms. Brockovich, discovered dioxins in homes near the incinerator at levels 16 times higher than what is considered safe.
+On December 1, 2014, Stericycle and the Utah Division of Air Quality reached an agreement acknowledging no wrongdoing, though the settlement does require Stericycle to relocate approximately 40 miles to the west of the incinerator's previous location in North Salt Lake.
+The settlement also called for Stericycle to pay a $2.3 million fine, half of which was forgivable if the move happened within three years, ending in 2017.
+In 2022, the North Salt Lake incinerator was shut down.